Trinity Railway Express: History

-Named after the Trinity River, the West Fork of which flows from Fort Worth to Dallas, the TRE was launched on December 30, 1996, shortly after the inaugural service of Dallas' DART light rail system, operating from Dallas Union Transit Station to the South Irving Transit Station.
+Named after the Trinity River, the West Fork of which flows from Fort Worth to Dallas, the TRE was launched on December 30, 1996, shortly after the inaugural service of Dallas' DART rail system, operating from Dallas Union Transit Station to the South Irving Transit Station.
 It runs along a former Chicago, Rock Island & Pacific Railroad line that the cities of Dallas and Fort Worth purchased in 1983 for $34 million.

 Service initially operated only in weekday rush hours, but midday and evening service was added in December 1997, and Saturday service was added in December 1998.

 On September 18, 2000, the line was extended to the suburb of Richland Hills and, for the first time, there was rail service available between downtown Dallas and Dallas/Fort Worth International Airport.
 On November 13, 2000, the West Irving Transit Station also opened.
 On December 3, 2001, the TRE was extended to its current terminus at the T&P Station in downtown Fort Worth.
 On February 17, 2024, Richland Hills station was closed, being replaced by Trinity Lakes station, which opened on February 19, 2024.

+TRE has leased one locomotive, three coach cars and two cab car from Minneapolis' defunct Northstar Line for the duration of the 2026 FIFA World Cup for increased service.